 ISM Manufacturing PMI

-Threshold: Contraction below 50.
-Sustained sub-50 (5+ months) historically precedes recession.
+Threshold: Expansion above 50.
+Sustained sub-45 historically precedes recession.

 Lead time: Leads recession by 0-6 months when in deep contraction

 Caveat: Manufacturing is now only about 11% of US GDP.
-A contraction in manufacturing while services are expanding does not necessarily mean a broad recession.
+The signal carries most weight when manufacturing and services move together; an isolated manufacturing swing has limited macro reach.
 Watch the Services PMI separately.

 Conference Board Leading Economic Index (LEI)